ChristianSiebke/DReaM-Driver-Reaction-Model/doc/source/user_guide/sim_user_guide/input/slaveconfig.rst

    VisibilityDistance  Defines how far a human driver can see [m].
 1+ entry
    Friction            Friction on the road.
 Used by DynamicsRegularDriving and LimiterAccelerationVehicleComponents.
 1+ entry
    Weather             **Currently unused.** Weather as string                                                        1+ entry
+   TrafficRules        Defines which set of TrafficRules to use from the ProfilesCatalog                              yes
    =================== ============================================================================================== =========

 **Example**